Fiserv/Commerce-Hub/docs/Resources/API-Documents/Device-Management/Decision-Table.md

 # POS Decision Tables

-Commerce Hub's POS Decision Table add the ability for POS devices to take preemptive actions on accounts being presented for transactions.
+Commerce Hub's POS Decision Tables add the ability for POS devices to take preemptive actions on accounts being presented for transactions.

 ---